Temporary employment Eastern Europe

 - Fitters

-- Heating technician
+- Heating technicians

 - Specialist photovoltaic companies